EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/computational_workflows.md

 with greater ease and confidence.
 It simplifies workflow sharing, supports interoperability, and is especially useful for publishing workflows alongside datasets or in workflow registries.

-Workflow RO-Crate is the metadata standard used by {% tool "workflowhub" %} and {% tool "lifemonitor" %} workflows services for publishing computational workflows, enabling researchers to share, discover, and reuse workflows with rich, structured descriptions that support reproducibility and the FAIR principles.
+Workflow RO-Crate is the metadata standard used by {% tool "workflowhub" %} registry and {% tool "lifemonitor" %} service services for publishing computational workflows, enabling researchers to share, discover, and reuse workflows with rich, structured descriptions that support reproducibility and the FAIR principles.